Nursing Homes

 Frequently Asked Questions

-Nursing homes in Texas must be licensed by the Texas Health and Human Services Commission.
-They undergo regular inspections to ensure compliance with state and federal regulations.
+Nursing homes in Texas are regulated by the Texas Health and Human Services Commission, ensuring compliance with state and federal standards through regular inspections.

 How can I file a complaint about a nursing home in Texas?

-Complaints can be filed through the Texas Health and Human Services website or by calling their hotline at 1-855-937-2372.
+Complaints can be filed through the Texas Health and Human Services website or by calling their hotline.
+This ensures concerns are addressed promptly.

 Sources